openstack/openstack-manuals/doc/common/glossary.rst

       name and password.
 It is a typical source of authentication tokens.

-   Identity service
+   Identity service (keystone)

+      The project that facilitates API client authentication, service discovery, distributed multi-tenant authorization, and auditing.
-      The OpenStack core project that provides a central directory of users mapped to the OpenStack services they can access.
-It also registers endpoints for OpenStack services.
-It acts as a common authentication system.
-The project name of Identity is keystone.
+      It provides a central directory of users mapped to the OpenStack services they can access.
+It also registers endpoints for OpenStack services and acts as a common authentication system.

    Identity service API